vectordotdev/vector/docs/usage/configuration/sinks/http.md

 | `ndjson` | The payload will be encoded in new line delimited JSON payload, each line representing a JSON encoded event. |
 | `text` | The payload will be encoded as new line delimited text, each line representing the value of the `"message"` key. |

+#### Dynamic encoding

+By default, the `encoding` chosen is dynamic based on the explicit/implcit nature of the event's structure.
+For example, if this event is parsed (explicit structuring), Vector will use `json` to encode the structured data.
+If the event was not explicitly structured, the `text` encoding will be used.

+To further explain why Vector adopts this default, take the simple example of accepting data over the [`tcp` source][docs.tcp_source] and then connecting it directly to the `http` sink.
+It is less surprising that the outgoing data reflects the incoming data exactly since it was not explicitly structured.

 ### Environment Variables

 Environment variables are supported through all of Vector's configuration.